-According to the American Academy of Pediatrics (AAP), "Pacifiers do not cause any medical or psychological problems.
-If your baby wants to suck beyond what nursing or bottle feeding provides, a pacifier will satisfy that need.
-However, a pacifier should not be used to replace or delay meals."
-The AAP feels that pacifier use may protect again Sudden Infant Death Syndrome (SIDS), however, they suggest that pacifier use be delayed until three to four weeks of age so that breastfeeding is well-established.
+According to the American Academy of Pediatrics (AAP)," Pacifiers can be invaluable in soothing babies as well as satisfying those who want to suck all the time.
+You need not worry about your baby developing a lifelong dependency on them."
+The AAP feels that pacifier use may protect again Sudden Infant Death Syndrome (SIDS), however, they suggest that pacifier use be delayed until is well-established.